spatie/vue-table-component/README.md

 - `filterable`: if this is set to `false` than this column won't be used when filtering
 - `filter-on`: you can set this to any property present in `data`.
 When filtering the column that property will be used to filter on instead of the property in `show`.

-You can pass these props to `table-component`:
-- `data`: (required) the data where the component will operate on.
-- `show-filter`: set this to `false` to not display the `filter` field.
-- `sort-by`: the property in data on which to initially sort.
-- `sort-order`: the initial sort order.
-- `cache-lifetime`: the lifetime in minutes the component will cache the filter and sorting.
-- `cache-id`: if you use multiple instances of `table-component` you must set this to a unique value per instance.

 ## Change log